-|Welcome to Kimberly Crick's instruction page for positioning rubber stamped images using Spellbinder's Nestabilities dies in Provo Craft's Cuttlebug die cutting machine.
+|Instruction page for positioning rubber stamped images using Spellbinder's Nestabilities dies in Provo Craft's Cuttlebug die cutting machine.
 Easily create

-the Cuttlebug.
+use it in the Cuttlebug.
 I've successfully tried out Sizzix (both the sizzlits and big dies,) Spellbinder's Nestabilities and Bosskut brand dies in my Cuttlebug machine in

 addition to the many designs Cuttlebug offers.
-They are all great, but if you're a serious paper crafter you just have to check out all the Nestabilities (shapes
+They are all great, but if you're a serious paper crafter you just have to check out all the Nestabilities (shapes that fit

 over each other in about 1/4" to 1/2" increments - nesting dies.)
-No more careful measuring and cutting out frames or mat layers.
+No more careful measuring and hand cutting out frames or mat layers.
 Just roll your cardstock

 |Cuttlebug Sandwich recipe for CUTTING: